samtools/hts-specs/ga4gh-retrieval.md

 `md5`
 _optional hex string_
 </td><td>
-MD5 digest of the blob resulting from concatenating all of the ’payload’ data’ -- the url data blocks.
+MD5 digest of the blob resulting from concatenating all of the "payload" data --- the url data blocks.
 </td></tr>
 </table>